fcgrolleau/Dynamic-RRT/README.md

  `export_feather.R` export imputed dataframes as feather files for downstream use in python.

- `functions.R` contains handy functions `defactorize` and `rubinr` to ”“defactorize” a dataframe and compute Rubin's rule respectively.
+ `functions.R` contains handy functions `defactorize` and `rubinr` to“defactorize” dataframes and compute Rubin's rule respectively.

 - The **Evaluation** folder includes code related to the section titled “External validation” in the paper.
 It contains the following files.